0xdoomxy/web3/ethereum/go-ethereum源码剖析:你的交易是如何上链的.md

 		}
 		return engine.STATUS_SYNCING, nil
 	}
-	// Block is known locally, just sanity check that the beacon client does not
-	// attempt to push us back to before the merge. if block.Difficulty().BitLen() > 0 || block.NumberU64() == 0 {
+	if block.Difficulty().BitLen() > 0 || block.NumberU64() == 0 {
 		var (
 			td  = api.eth.BlockChain().GetTd(update.HeadBlockHash, block.NumberU64())